pycage/shellfish/doc/tutorial/shui-events.md

 The `destruction` event is fired when the element is about to be destroyed.
 At this moment, the element is still functional.

+Finally, the `termination` event is fired when the element is being destroyed.
+At this moment the element must not be used anymore.

 ```
 Box {